oldfatcrab/PSYCH256/README.md

 ### <a id="#5B1"></a>Overview

+- Exemplar and causal theories most promising
+- Examine **frames** (Minsky, 1974)
+    - Slots and fillers
+- Review procedures on frames:
+    - Inheritance
+    - Matching
+- Psychological plausibility

 ### <a id="#5B2"></a>Representational Power

+- Frames
+    - Minsky was concerned about the **relevance** (frame) problem in logic and rules
+    - Rules do not tell us what **not** to do
+    - Proposal: collect relevant information together into **frames**, a list of slots and various fillers
+        - Also called schemas
+    - Frames can be a computational representation of concepts
+    - See the following example frame and script
+    - Suitable for stereotyped situations
+        - Automatism: Hilbert and the go-to-bed script
+    - Rules would lose relevance structure:
+        - IF you dine out THEN you get to the location
+        - IF you get to the location THEN you enter and be seated
+    - _a-kind-of_ and _subtype slots_
+        - capture **hierarchical** organization of concepts
+    - Exercise: represent some
+        - concept as a frame
+- The _course_ frame
+    - Frame: course
+        1. A kind of: educational process (sequence of events)
+        2. Subtypes: lecture*, seminar, lab, correspsndence
+        3. Instructor: ___
+        4. Room: ___
+        5. Meeting: ___
+        6. Evaluation: exams*, quizzes, essays, ...
+        7. Examples: Phil 256, Psych 101, ...
+        8. Relations: 2 affects 4,5,6
+- The _dine out_ script
+    - Frame: dine out
+        1. A kind Of: dining event
+        2. Subtypes: sit-down*, take-out, fancy-sit-down
+        3. Location:
+        4. Time:
+            1. Get to location
+            2. Enter and be seated
+            3. peruse menu
+            4. Order food
+            5. Eat tcn»d
+            6. Obtain and pay chequæ
+        6. Examples: Burger King, Kooh-I-Noor, Mongolian Gri I
+        7. Relations: 2 affects 5

 ### <a id="#5B3"></a>Computational Power

+- Newell: knowledge search is the most basic ability Of an intelligent mind
+- Matching is fundamental to concepts:
+    - Any process that relies on similarity to associate chunks of knowledge
+- Concepts also involve inheritance:
+    - Information inherent in the configuration of knowledge

 #### <a id="#5B3a"></a>Inheritance

+- Concepts inherit information through hierarchical organization
+    - Dogs have fur because a dog is a mammal
+- Similar to rules (forward usage)
+    - IF _x_ is a mammal THEN _x_ has fur
+    - IF _x_ is a dog THEN _x_ is a mammal
+- Slots may encode **defaults**, e.g.,
+    - _Dog: Boppy ears_
+    - _Penguin: webbed feet_
+- Exceptions can be explicitly noted:
+    - (Mexican hairless) Pans: not-has-tur
+    - (Peruin) Abilities: not-fly
+- Imagine following a link vs. searching Google

 #### <a id="#5B3b"></a>Matching

+- Which concept best fits the current situation?
+- Realized by competition for activation
+    - Contrained by excitatory and inhibitory links
+    - Concludes when activation pattern ceases to change
+    - E.g., deciding ona child's name
+- Exploits content organization of mernory
+    - a-kind-of
+    - a-part-of
+    - examples

 ### <a id="#5B4"></a>Psychological Plausibility

 #### <a id="#5B4a"></a>Planning

+- Scripts can support planning
+    - E.g., howiwhen to do assignments
+    - Scripts can be inflexible (e.g., a hockey game?)

 #### <a id="#5B4b"></a>Explanation

+- Frames a so support explanations
+    - Why is there money on a restaurant table?
+    - Why is a Camero in the ditch? (overgeneralize)
+    - Why is there a goat in the restaurant? (inflexible)

 #### <a id="#5B4c"></a>Learning

-Overview
-Concept: a chunk of more-or-less general knowledge
-• An idea or general description
-Functions of concepts include:
-• Categorization, e.g., the good (Socrates)
-• Configuration of experience, e.g., words
-(Kant)
-• Foundation of inductive inferences, e.g., a growling dog (Smith)
-History of concepts
-Epistemology:
-• How well do concepts allow us to categorize things e.g., justice?
-• Do concepts present a sensible picture of reality?
-(Is the concept human that of a featherless bped?)
-Psychology: What are concepts?
-Propositions (Hobbes), images (Aristotle), abstractions (Locke), words (Wittgenstein), frames (Minsky), or distributed representations (Hebb)?
-Learning: how are concepts acquired?
-• Through experience, e.g., red (Locke)
-• Innate (built-in), e.g., physics (Piaget)
-Theories of concepts
-The class'ca view: concept X is the definition of
-X, the set of jointly necessary and sufficient conditions that must be had to be an X
-.
-Necessary: properties all Xs must have
-.
-Sufficient: anything With all the necessary properties is an X
-E.g., bachelor: an unmarried man
-Strengths of the class'ca theory:
-.
-Applies well to technical (nominal) like bachelor, triangle, contract
-Definitions
-Limitations: natural kinds
-.
-Centra properties seem
-dispensable, e.g., tiger
-.
-Typ'cality effects, e.g., bird
-Exercise (pairs): One person define fruit, the
-Other vegetable (30 seconds)
-Prototypes
-Prototypes: list of typical or standard features (Rosch 1970)
-Not all features are necessary
-"family resemblance" (Wittgenstein)
-Exercise: write down the typical features of a game (30 seconds)
-The typ'ca 'ty of instance I to prototype P is computed by a score of similarity (Tversky's contrast rule): a.f( 'P) - b.f(P-l) - c.f(l-P)
-Prototypes2
-Strengths of the theory include:
-• Explains Wpicallty effects, e.g., robin vs. penguin
-• Applies to other concepts types, e.g., artifacts, psychological and psychiatric terms
-Limitations of the theory inc ude:
-• Technical coru:epts exhbit typicaliW
-but not fuzziness
-• Features do not weigh independently
-Metal Big-
-smal
-• People do not discard information about class size or variability (e.g.,
-Exemplars
-Exemplar: a good instance Of a concept
-• A robin is a good bird
-Classification is a score computed by
-• Comparison with exemplars, or
-• Construction of a prototype from exemplars Classification is done "on the fly
-• E.g., Arts professor
-Exemplars2
-Strengths of the exemplar theory.
-Preserves typicality judgements
-.
-Explains how people have access to class s'ze and variability
-Which c ig or more diverse, or spoonQ
-.
-Accounts for dependence Of features
-Limitations Of the exemplar theory:
-.
-HOW are exemplars affected by learning general facts ?
-• Exemplars do not explain the existence of general categories
-Causal theory
-Causal theory: X is a C if x obeys theories that apply to C
-• E.g., tomatoes as entrees
-Explains natural/artifactual difference, e.g.
-• A broom can become a hockey stick
-• A goose cannot become a swan
-Causal theory (cont.)
-Explains centrality of some features
-• Straight banana more typical than straight boomerang Limitations.
-• Some causal theories have no effect, e.g, unicorn
-• Method may depend upon context, e g. , quick and dirty method Overview
-Exemplar and causal theories most promising
-Examine frames (Minsky, 1974)
-Slots and fillers
-Review procedures on frames:
-Inheritance
-.
-Matching
-Psychological plausibility
-Frames
-Minsky was concerned about the relevance
-(frame) problem in logic and rules
-Rules do not tell us what not to do
-Proposal: collect relevant information together into frames, a list of slots and various fillers
-• Also called schemas
-Frames can be a computational representation of concepts
-The course frame
-Frame: course
-I .
-A kind of; process of
-2 Subtypes: lecture, seminar, lab, correspsndence
-3. Instructor;
-6. Evaluation; quizzes, essays,
-7. Examples, 256, psych 101,
-g.
-Relations: 2 affects
-The dine out script
-Frame: dine out
-I. A kind Of: dining event
-2. Subtypes: sit-down',
-take-out, fancy-sit-down
-3. Location:
-4. Time:
-a.
-Get to location
-b.
-Enter and be seated
-c. peruse menu
-d.
-Order food
-e.
-Eat tcn»d
-t.
-Obtain and pay chequæ
-6. Examples: Burger King,
-Kooh-I-Noor, Mongolian Gri I
-7. Relations: 2 affects 5
-Frames (cont.)
-Suitable for stereotyped s'tuations
-• Automatism: and the
-Rues would lose relevance Structure:
-THEN get to
-IF you get to THEN —ted
-a-kind-of and subtype slots
-capture hierarchical organization
-Of concepts
-Exerc'se: represent some
-concept as a frame
-Computational power
-Newell: knowledge search is the most basic ability Of an intelligent mind
-Matching is fundamental to concepts:
-Any process that relies on Simi arity to associate chunks Of knowledge
-Concepts also involve inheritance:
-Information inherent in the configuration of knowledge
-Inheritance
-Concepts 'nherit information through hierarchical organization
-Dogs have fur a is a mammal
-Simi ar to rules (forward usage) mal THEN
-IF x is a dog THEN x is a
-Slots may encode defaults, e.g.,
-• Dog: Boppy ears
-• w feet
-Inheritance (cont.)
-Exceptions can be explicitly noted.
-(Mexican hairless) Pans: not-has-tur
-(Peruin) Abilities: not-fly
-'k Imagine following a link vs. searching Google Matching
-Wh'ch concept best fits the current situation?
-Realized by competition for activat'on
-• by excitatory and inhibitory
-• Concludes when activation pattern ceases to change
-• E.g., deciding ona child's name
-Exploits content organization of mernory
-• a-kind-of
-• a-pan-ot
-• examples
-Plausibility
-Scripts can support planning
-.
-E.g., howiwhen to do assignments
-.
-Scripts can be inflexible (e.g., a hockey game?)
-Frames a so support explanations
-.
-Why is there money on a restaurant table?
-Why is a Camero in the ditch?
-(overgeneralize)
-.
-Why is there a goat in the restaurant?
-(inflex'b e)
-Learning
-Definition
-• zythum
-Specialization (zythum again)
-Copy'ng with substitution
-.
-Road rage, air rage, boat rage computer rage, parking rage, shoppyng rage
-Generalization
-pull a Homer
-Combination
-.
-Mouse potato, wavic/e
+- Definition
+    - _zythum_
+- Specialization (zythum again)
+- Copying with substitution
+    - _Road rage, air rage, boat rage, computer rage, parking rage, shoppyng rage_
+- Generalization
+    - _pull a Homer_
+- Combination
+    - _Mouse potato, wavicle_

 ----------